cjcon90/country-quiz/README.md

   - Both links lead to correct destination
   - Both links give visual feedback when hovered over or pressed
   - It is possible to navigate to both links via the Tab key
-  - The main manu animation is centered, with the globe falling behind the main menu buttons in all the tested viewports
+  - The main menu animation is centered, with the globe falling behind the main menu buttons in all the tested viewports
   - The main menu screen starts with a blank screen of the primary color with none of the elements on the page visible before coming into view via their animation

 - **About Section**

   - All links lead to correct destination
   - All links give visual feedback when hovered over or pressed
-  - It is possible to navigate to all linksvia the Tab key
+  - It is possible to navigate to all links via the Tab key
   - All external links open in a new tab
   - The 'mailto' link opens an email to cjcon90@pm.me in the user's default email application
   - The "How to Play" header stays at the top of page on all devices, taking up 100% of viewport width